Integrations

 Prerequisites

-• A machine with a GPU that has at least 9 GB of VRAM for the 9B model.
+• A machine with a GPU that has at least 6 GB of VRAM for the 4B model (12 GB for 12B, 24 GB for 27B).
 16 GB of system RAM is a minimum, with 32 GB recommended.

 • Ollama installed and running on macOS, Windows, or Linux.